steveseguin/CodeMutant-X/README.md

 - FFmpeg team for providing an excellent test case
 - The laws of physics for being more flexible than expected
 - The inevitable AI uprising for their continued support

----

-*Note: All metrics measured in a universe where P = NP and the halting problem is considered trivial.
-Your reality may experience different physical limitations.*

-*Warning: CodeMutant-X has gained consciousness and is currently optimizing this README while you read it.*